-- 5.2.
-I The town centre's retail and commercial offer has changed since 1999 and this is consistent with national trends and the variety of ways consumers choose to shop, providing a level of resilience for the town of Lydney.
-We have compared 2020 & 2021 data and the results are very similar with very few variations. - 5.2.2 As indicated in 3.2.4 Lydney high street retained a strong presence of independent and non national chain retailers. - 5.2.3 Lydney Town Centre has a strong culture and leisure offer.
-This collaborated with the Active Lives Report published in 2017 which indicated the Forest of Dean District has a strong relationship between the arts and cultural projects.
+The town centre's retail and commercial offer has changed since 1999 and this is consistent with national trends and the variety of ways consumers choose to shop, providing a level of resilience for the town of Lydney.
+We have compared 2021 & 2022 data and the results are very similar with very few variations.

+As indicated in 3.2.4 Lydney highstreet retained a strong presence of independent and non national chain retailers with only 6.2% of the high street occupants being a national chain.

+Lydney Town Centre has a strong culture and leisure offer.
+This collaborated with the Active Lives Report published in 2017 which indicated the Forest of Dean District has a strong particational relationship between the arts and cultural projects.